2023 Turkey–Syria earthquakes: Foreign casualties

-At least 4,331 Syrians residing in Turkey were killed.
+At least 6,600 Syrians residing in Turkey were killed.
 According to Turkey's Presidency of Migration Management 1.75 million Syrians live in southern Turkey; 460,150 in Gaziantep; 354,000 in Antakya; 368,000 in Şanlıurfa; 250,000 in Adana.
 Turkey's health ministry returned the bodies of 1,793 Syrian victims to their relatives in Syria, while thousands of Syrians were buried in Turkey due to difficulties transporting them to Syria.
 At least 11 Iraqi war refugees died in Turkey.

-Most Afghans killed in Turkey were refugees who fled the country after the Taliban takeover in August 2021.
-Among the deaths of Armenians was an entire family of three in Malatya.
+At least 100 Afghans were killed by the earthquake in Turkey, mostly refugees who fled the country after the Taliban takeover in August 2021.
+Among the Lebanese fatalities was an entire family of three in Malatya.
 Ten Azerbaijanis were killed in Turkey, including four students in Malatya.
 An Italian family of six, and an entrepreneur also perished.
-Nineteen students, two teachers and a parent from Northern Cyprus died when a hotel in Adiyaman collapsed.
+Nineteen students, two teachers and a parent from Northern Cyprus died when the Isias Hotel in Adıyaman collapsed.
 Seven other Turkish Cypriots died in Hatay and Kahramanmaraş.